 We’ve all heard the phrase: it’s not what you know, it’s who you know.
 If you work for a professional services firm, you know this couldn’t be more true.
 And if you work for an AEC firm, this phrase should be your mantra!
 As a result, your AEC ERP software should support Connected Relationships.

 Nearly all your clients in this industry have repeat business opportunities that could become your next project.
 But you really need to know the prospective client to win the work: commercial clients have favored designers; local government engineering departments have their “go to” consultants.

 How do you break into these opportunities without a current relationship with the prospect?
 What’s the best way to get an introduction to get things started?

-You may not know the prospect directly, but you likely know someone who does.
-Your connections may be well connected!
+You might not know the prospect directly, but you likely know someone who does.
+Your connections might be well connected!
 You have internal relationships with co-workers.
-They may know the prospect.
+They might know the prospect.
 You have external relationships with your business contacts.
 They may also know the prospect.
 Both groups are perfect sources for you to get that warm introduction you’re looking for.
-If your AEC ERP software has Enterprise Relation Management, it will help you tap into those existing relationships so you can develop new ones.
+If your AEC ERP software has Enterprise Relationship Management, it will help you tap into those existing relationships so you can develop new ones.

 Discover your best internal connections.
 An Enterprise Resource Management (ERM) system will tell you who in your organization currently has the best relationship with any contact.
 It will collect data about your co-workers regarding who they’ve been in contact with and what type of contact it was.
-The screen shot below is from aec360’s Enterprise Relationship Management application.
+The following screenshot is from aec360’s Enterprise Relationship Management application.
 It shows that if you want an introduction to Mark Becker, Gary Mills is probably your best shot.
-Based on the type and frequency of contact, Gary Mills is my co-worker with the highest relationship score.
+Based on the type and frequency of contact, Gary Mills is the co-worker with the highest relationship score.

-With aec360, it’s all about being “connected.”
-Let us show you how in our on-demand webinar How to Achieve a Connected AEC Firm with Dynamics 365 and aec360.
+With aec360, you can have a connected firm.
+Let us show you how in our on-demand webinar, How to Achieve a Connected AEC Firm with Dynamics 365 and aec360.